 And then the moment the liquid gold arrives… Read the full story of being at the first press of one of the world’s best olive oil producers during the 2017 harvest.

 Istria truly is a gourmet paradise.
-Home to some of the world’s best truffles and outstanding indigenous wines, its olive oil has just been voted the best region in the world for the fourth year running.
+Home to some of the world’s best truffles and outstanding indigenous wines, its olive oil has been voted the best region in the world for the sixth year running.

 Olive oil, and agro-tourism, in general, is increasingly big business in Istria, and it is rightfully known as the gourmet capital of Croatia.
 Learn more about the exceptional Croatian olive oil of Istria.